 Baseline Sampling.
-In 2021, there are changes to the baseline nutrient and phytoplankton sampling (see Section 5.3) and the frequency for each location is presented in Appendix B below.
-No changes have been made to the management and dissemination of the baseline sampling program data.
+There are no changes made to the baseline nutrient and phytoplankton sampling in 2022.
+The frequency for each location is presented in Appendix B below.
 A single annual report and associated data file will be created that contains the final data from both the public health and baseline monitoring components.
 This water quality monitoring report and associated data file will document the year's results for both monitoring components.
 The final report and data file will be posted on the PacifiCorp and KBMP websites.